-My area of research lies in experimental light-matter interactions and ultrafast opto-electronic technology.
+Our research group specializes in experimental light-matter interactions and ultrafast optoelectronic technology.
 Experiments are conducted in Sharp 014A utilizing several laser systems.
-The equipment and lab set up can be found below, along with some recent highlights and posters.
+Recent highlights from the group’s research are shown below.

 ULTRA-Strong Light Fields